rlugojr/linkurious-enterprise-manual/filter/README.md

 In this chapter, we'll learn how to filter the nodes or edges within a visualization according to their properties.

-This technique will help you focus on the relevant information within your graph and avoid information overload.
+This technique will help you focus on the relevant information in your graph and avoid information overload.